bcmullins/mobilityIndexR/paper.md

 #> $wgm
 #> [1] 0.58
 ```
-Additionally, setting `intervals = TRUE` returns non-parametric bootstrap confidence intervals with a specified interval size and number of bootstrap iterations.
+Additionally, setting `intervals = TRUE` returns nonparametric bootstrap confidence intervals with a specified interval size and number of bootstrap iterations.
 See our [introductory vignette](https://cran.r-project.org/web/packages/mobilityIndexR/vignettes/intro-to-mobilityIndexR.html) for more information on using this feature.

 ## Hypothesis Tests

 There are several cases where one may want to compare mobility indices between two samples.
-The function `getHypothesisTest` calculates non-parametric one-sided hypothesis tests for each index specified.
+The function `getHypothesisTest` calculates nonparametric one-sided hypothesis tests for each index specified.
 Below, we compare the income mobility experienced between two time periods, e.g. $t_0$ to $t_3$ and $t_5$ to $t_8$.

 ```r
 getHypothesisTest(dat_A = incomeMobility, dat_B = incomeMobility,